emersoncollective/data-repo-mvp/README.md

 ## Background
 The Immigration Data Repo is powered by the Emerson Collective.
 This is a place where we post immigration related datasets that have been collected (typically by us).
 The data comes mostly from public sources.

-You can use this repositoty to datasets to use here, but to also...
+You can use this repository to datasets to use here, but to also...
 * download the data
 * get a sense of how the data was collected
 * learn how to use, and adapt, code to procure and format immigration datasets from the web